mpope9/exometer_cloudwatch/README.md

 # ExometerCloudwatch

 Basically the same as the forked repo, but using hackney instead of httpc.
-Alows for connection pooling.
+Allows for connection pooling.

 Credit for the idea to: [IRog](https://github.com/IRog/)